 - Cultural education and ministry exposure

-About: This trip includes the Pat Shaw Tournament UWW Cadet (17 & under) and UWW Junior (20 & under) with teams from Guatemala, El Salvador, Nicaragua and other Latin American countries, in addition to competing in a multinational training camp with ministry opportunities at local wrestling clubs, prisons, orphanages and schools.
+About: This trip includes the John Peterson Tournament with teams from Mongolia, East Asia, and Russia, in addition to competing in the tournament, there will be a week long multinational training camp as well as ministry opportunities at local wrestling clubs, prisons, orphanages and schools.

 AIA Wrestling has been equiping young men to be leaders for over 45 years.
 Not only leaders in the sport of wrestling, but in their families, churches, schools, work places and communities.
 Real leadership is born from real world experiences guided by men of integrity and character, who understand the link between our lives, our sport and our faith.
 These real experiences are the molds used to prepare young men for a lifetime of making a difference regardless of the path life takes them.